-Success Coaches are credentialed life coaches who assist students in reaching goals related to academic and personal pursuits.
+Success Coaches assist students in reaching goals related to academic and personal pursuits.
 Success Coaches meet individually with students on a regular basis to challenge and support them as they navigate life at Tulane.
 Popular coaching topics include time management, accountability, realistic goal-setting, improving study skills, investigating learning styles, reducing test anxiety, the transition from high school to college, exploring interests and strengths, decision-making, and improving campus involvement.

 Our office has a unique approach in serving students who may be impacted by a learning difference and/or ADHD.
 Our Success Coaches have extensive training and expertise in ADHD Coaching.
 Our coaches work with students to explore neurodiversity, ADHD support strategies, as well as other learning theories such as Bloom’s Taxonomy and The Study Cycle.
 Other frameworks and models our coaches utilize include Growth Mindset researched by Carol Dweck, PERMA Model, VIA, Motivational Interviewing, and ADDCA approaches.